shahwezahmad/shahwezahmad/README.md

-<h2> Adab there!
+<h2> Hi there!
 I'm Shahwez.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
+- 😊 &nbsp; Frontend Engineer in Godigit General Insurace
 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; I completed my bachelor's in Computer Science and Engineering.
-- 💼 &nbsp; Looking for Software Development Role.
+- 💼 &nbsp; Open to work in Software Engineer Role.